fbpx

 • Warm analog sound.

 Uses: The CLA-2A works really well on guitars and bass, as well as vocals, which is why I included it in this list.
-Since it’s got a very slow attack, I don’t really think that it can be used to tracks such as drums where you need compression to kick in really quickly.
+Since it’s got a very slow attack, I don’t really think that it can be used on tracks where you need compression to kick in really quickly.

 You can get the Waves CLA-2A here: Waves Website, Sweetwater, Best Service.